iotaledger/integration-services/documentation/docs/examples/delete-users.md

 The [example-3](https://github.com/iotaledger/integration-services/blob/develop/clients/node/examples/3-DeleteUser.ts)
 script authenticates an Integration Service client to manage Identities using the Admin identity created in [example-0](how-to-run-examples) and then performs the following tasks:

-1. Create a new identity.
+1. Creates a new identity.
-2. Remove it from Integration Services.
+2. Removes it from Integration Services.
-3. Verify that the identity still exists on the Tangle.
+3. Verifies that the identity still exists on the Tangle.

 You can run the example with the following command: